toverainc/willow-docs/docs/development.md

 ### Willow Configuration

-Navigate to ***Willow Configuration*** to enter your Wi-Fi SSID and password (supports 2.4 GHz Wi-Fi with WPA/WPA2/WPA3 authentication), and your Willow Inference Server URI (best-effort Tovera hosted example provided).
+Navigate to ***Willow Configuration*** to enter your Wi-Fi SSID and password (supports 2.4 GHz Wi-Fi with WPA/WPA2/WPA3 authentication), and your Willow Application Server URL.

-#### Smart Home Software

-=== "Home Assistant"

-    For Home Assistant you will also need to create a [long lived access token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) and configure your server address.
-By default we use ```homeassistant.local``` which should use mDNS to resolve your local Home Assistant instance.
-Put your long lived access token in the text input area.
-We recommend testing both your Home Assistant server address and token before flashing.

-    If your Home Assistant instance requires TLS make sure to select it.

-=== "openHAB"

-    openHAB also requires an [API token](https://www.openhab.org/docs/configuration/apitokens.html).
-Enter the URI of your openHAB instance without any paths or trailing slash.
-As usual both HTTP and HTTPS are supported.
-Willow will send text output to the default HLI interpreter you have configured on openHAB (we've done the most testing with HAbot and the built-in interpreter).
-Like Home Assistant we recommend testing both your server address and access token before flashing.

-=== "Generic REST Interface"

-    Willow supports sending of detected speech to any REST API endpoint via POST.
-You can define the URL of your API endpoint (HTTP or HTTPS) and select from no authentication, HTTP Basic, or provide a raw Authentication: header for Bearer and other mechanisms.

-There are also various other configuration options for speaker volume, display brightness, NTP, etc.

-#### Wake Word

-If you want to change the wake word from the default ***Hi ESP*** you can navigate from the main menu to ***ESP Speech Recognition --> Select wake words --->*** and select ***Alexa*** or whichever.

-!!! note "If changing the wake word *ALWAYS* use the ```wn9``` variants."

-Once you've provided those, press ++q++ and save when prompted.
+Once you've provided these press ++q++ and save when prompted.

 ### Build and Exit Container